-New licensing policy will “decimate our industry” says Bluesfest founder Peter Noble, following the cancellation of several NSW festivals
+The government's new licensing policy will “decimate our industry” says Bluesfest founder Peter Noble, following the cancellation of several NSW festivals.

 Sign up for IQ Index

 Young and his band, Promise of the Real, will play a three-hour set on Friday, "fulfill[ing] the wish of many Bluesfesters", says promoter Peter Noble

 Neil Young has confirmed his first festival date for 2017.